 When are the Sunday services?

-From Sunday 23rd April 2017, our main Sunday services are at 9am and 11am.
+Our main Sunday services are at 9am and 11am.
 Both services have groups for children up to age 11.
 The 11am service also has groups for 11-18 year olds.
 They last just over an hour.
 Both services are relaxed in feel, with the 9am slightly more traditional and the 11am slightly more contemporary in atmosphere.

 We also have monthly “missional communities”: The Haven, Songs of Praise, Messy Church, The Lounge and an occasional Choral Evensong.